What Does a Health Services Manager Do?

 Health Services Managers Work Environment

-Many health services managers, especially those working in small practices, experience a blend of both people-facing and administrative tasks.
+Many health services managers, especially those working in small practices, experience a blend of people-facing and administrative tasks.
 They may find that part of their workday is spent in an office, with the rest of their work time spent in one-on-one or group meetings.

 Professional Resources in Health Services Management

-With the exception of those working in nursing homes or assisted care facilities, most health services managers do not need certification or licensure to work.
+Except for those working in nursing homes or assisted care facilities, most health services managers do not need certification or licensure to work.
 There are, however, many professional organizations that can provide a health services manager with a professional network, educational opportunities, and insights on how to problem solve or innovate within their role.